honglebs/honglebs/README.md

 ## 👋 Greetings, mission briefing begins now!

-Hello world! 🌎 I’m Hong Le, a dreamer disguised as a coder, blending creativity, logic, and just a touch of madness to turn ideas into reality (and bugs into... smaller bugs?).
+Hello world! 🌎 I’m **Hong Le**, a dreamer disguised as a coder, blending creativity, logic, and just a touch of madness to turn ideas into reality (and bugs into... smaller bugs?).
 I dabble in everything from crafting maps and satellite projects to wrestling bugs in real-time (I always win, of course 💪).
 Whether it’s building slick software, securing cyberspace, or dreaming about soaring through the clouds as a pilot, I tackle challenges with a smile, a bit of sarcasm, and maybe a bad pun or two.

 But that’s just one side of me.
 The other?
 Well...

-I am a professional procrastinator, excelling at doing absolutely nothing in the most spectacular way imaginable.
-Sometimes, I’m an overzealous, impulsive, megalomaniacal human convinced of my own greatness — other times, just your average existential crisis in a hoodie.
+I am a **professional procrastinator**, excelling at doing absolutely nothing in the most spectacular way imaginable.
+Sometimes, I’m an overzealous, impulsive, **megalomaniacal** human convinced of my own greatness — other times, just your average **existential crisis in a hoodie**.

-Long ago, I was the metaphysical embodiment of rainbows and happiness, an unseen spirit drifting on the winds.
-That was, until humans captured me and channeled my essence into reality.
-Now, I make people laugh and smile, which just so happens to power a mech destined to probably destroy Earth someday.
-But for now, yay!
-Rainbows!! 🌈
+Long ago, I was the metaphysical embodiment of **rainbows and happiness**, an unseen spirit drifting on the winds.
+That was until I got captured by humans, grounded to reality, and tasked with making people laugh and smile.
+Now, I make people laugh and smile.
+Fun fact: those laughs and smiles are now powering a mega mech that will _probably_ obliterate Earth someday.
+But for now, yay! **Rainbows!!** 🌈

-As a part-time sky-gazer and a full-time creative chaos engineer, I wield my keyboard and over-caffeinated imgination to bring wild ideas to life.
-If you're into tech, aerospace, or bad puns, we’re probably going to get along just fine.
+As a part-time **sky-gazer** and a full-time **creative chaos engineer**, I wield my keyboard and over-caffeinated imagination to bring wild ideas to life.
+If you're into **tech**, **anarchy**, or **bad puns**, we’re probably going to get along just fine.
 Let’s connect and make something awesome together! 🚀

 ---